-The home recently celebrated Armed Forces Day with a garden party for the reidents and their families.
+The home celebrates Armed Forces Day with a garden party for the residents and their families.
 Local schools attended, as did the Mayor and Mayoress of Swale.
-Specail thanks to members of the Armed Forces who came in uniform and paid special attention to the residents, who were proiud to pose with them.
+Special thanks to members of the Armed Forces who came in uniform and paid special attention to the residents, who were proiud to pose with them.

 We have an ongoing collaboration with local artists and schools to involve diverse community groups in art projcets.
 The benefits of this project, which is ongoing, are well described by Jo Eden, an artist involved in the project:-